 Field-hunting tip

-Look in oxidized hydrothermal zones in polymetallic deposits country — that is the host setting where molybdofornacite typically forms.
+Look in oxidized hydrothermal zones in polymetallic deposits country, the host setting where molybdofornacite typically forms.
 If you start seeing cerussite, duftite, mimetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, acicular aggregates habit, so train your eye for that shape before scanning the outcrop.